ottokokstein/ottokokstein.github.io/src/subtitles.md

 ![Instructions visualization](images/subtitles_rvt4.png)

-When the sound mixing finished, close all RAD Video Tools windows.
+After the sound mixing finishes, close all RAD Video Tools windows.

 ### Conclusion

 You should now be left with a file called `New_output.bik` in your directory.
 RAD Video Tools also provides a Bink Video File player, so you can check if the process was successful.

-## Footnote

-Thank you for reading my guide.

-If you find an error or if you would like help, feel free to contact me.